kubernetes/enhancements/keps/sig-storage/1790-recover-resize-failure/README.md

 To solve aforementioned problem - we propose that, a new field will be added to PVC, called `pvc.Status.AllocatedResources`.
 When a PVC is created - this field defaults to `pvc.Spec.Resources` but when user expands the PVC, and when expansion-controller starts volume expansion - it will set `pvc.Status.AllocatedResources` to user requested value in `pvc.Spec.Resources` before performing expansion.
 The quota calculation will be updated to use `max(pvc.Spec.Resources, pvc.Status.AllocatedResources)` which will ensure that abusing quota will not be possible.

-When user reduces `pvc.Spec.Resources`, expansion-controller will set `pvc.Status.AllocatedResources` to lower value (thereby giving quota back to the user) - only if current actual size of volume is less than or equal to `pvc.Spec.Resources`.
-It will do that only after fetching current size of the volume by using `ControllerGetVolume` CSI RPC call.
+When user reduces `pvc.Spec.Resources`, expansion-controller will set `pvc.Status.AllocatedResources` to lower value (thereby giving quota back to the user) - only if current actual size of volume is less than or equal to `pvc.Spec.Resources` after entire control-plane and node side expansion is finished.
+It will fetch actual size of the volume by using `ControllerGetVolume` CSI RPC call.
+It is possible to track completion of resizing operation in external-resizer via function - https://github.com/kubernetes-csi/external-resizer/blob/master/pkg/controller/controller.go#L394.

 If CSI driver does not have `GET_VOLUME` controller capability(or `ControllerGetVolume` does not report volume size) and `pvc.Spec.Resources` < `pvc.Status.AllocatedResources` (i.e user is attempting to reduce size of a volume that expansion controller previously tried to expand) - then although expansion-controller will try volume expansion with value in `pvc.Spec.Resources` - it will not reduce reported value in `pvc.Status.AllocatedResources`, which will result in no quota being restored to the user.
 In other words - for CSI drivers that don't have `GET_VOLUME` controller capability - `pvc.Status.AllocatedResources` will report highest requested value and reducing `pvc.Spec.Resources` will not result in reduction of used quota.

 *Note:* This proposal expects that users can not modify `pvc.Status` directly and cheat quota system.
 In general this should be fine because users should not have access to edit status of almost anything.
 Link to discussion on slack - https://kubernetes.slack.com/archives/CJUQN3E4T/p1620059624022100

+*Note:* It is expected that `ControllerGetVolume` RPC call returns disk size not filesystem size of the volume.
+We will ensure that there are sanity test around this and this distinction is made more clear in the CSI spec.

 #### User flow stories